dynamicguy/ca-address-parser/README.md

 # ca-address-parser
 This is a minimal implementation of a Canada address parser built using [spaCy NLP](https://spacy.io/usage/spacy-101) library.
 This [blog post](https://www.dynamicguy.com/post/training-a-custom-spacy-model-to-recognise-canadian-addresses/) covers the implementation and execution details at length.
+[View on YouTube](https://youtu.be/ZJ99URgHJgA)

 ![screenshot](screenshot.png "Screenshot")